 Apart from the scale length, which represents the distance from the nut to the bridge, basses had much larger bodies than any of the other bowed string instruments.
 A full-sized bass is usually around 180 cm, which is roughly 6 feet.

-In the first half of the 20th century, the instrument got its present-day form.
+In the first half of the 20th century, bass guitar history changed forever and the instrument got its present-day form.
 This form has four strings that are tuned to E1, A1, D2, and G2, going from the bottom to the highest one.
 There are other tuning variants, but this is the standard one.

 Although the design changed through the years, you could always see some of the basic elements, including the violin-like body, the “F”-shaped soundholes, the head with the scroll, the nut, the bridge, the tailpiece, and other parts.

 The instrument is unfretted, so you really need to practice your pitch to play it well.
 But having no frets also means that you can achieve true glissando on the instrument.

 Originally, the double bass was intended as a bowed instrument.
 However, throughout the 20th century, plucking became popular, mostly in jazz music.